 Database of the U.S Department of Education Resource Information Center.
 Focuses on topics in education, such as educational psychology, teaching methods, and scholarly research.
 Offers access to journals, magazines, and other resources.

-OneSearch is the Fulton Library's main database.
-It allows you to search the library's articles, books, streaming media, and more.
-OneSearch includes resources on almost every topic, making it a great place to start your research!
+OneSearch and ProQuest are the Fulton Library's main databases.
+They allow you to search the library's articles, books, streaming media, and more.
+OneSearch and ProQuest include resources on almost every topic, making it a great place to start your research!

-To use OneSearch, go to the UVU Fulton Library Homepage link below.
-OneSearch is the main search box on the page.
+To use either of these databases, go to the UVU Fulton Library Homepage link below.
+Use the tabs in the search box to navigate between OneSearch and ProQuest.
 Enter search terms into the box, then hit enter or click the magnifying glass.
-Once your search runs, you can filter your results clicking the All Filters button that appears below the search box.